K. Takahashi

 prompt injection

 Prompt injection is a concrete attack family in which externally supplied text changes an LLM-based agent's behavior.
-The paper treats prompt injection as an important motivating example, then widens the frame to any exposure that changes future readout or action channels, even outside LLMs.
+The cluster treats prompt injection as an important motivating example, then widens the frame to any exposure that changes future readout or action channels, even outside LLMs.

 adversarial examples